wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `onCallMade`

-Listener when a call is made by the user (eg: outgoing call).
+Listener to detect user's outgoing calls (eg: made by the user).
 Useful to react on a call event from `backgroundScript` file.

 ```js
 app.onCallMade = (call: Call) =>  {};